Try It Yourself

 Important!

-Syntax is highligted in codes blocks in this guide.
-You can hover over a code block and in the top right corner a copy icon will appear.
-Whenever you copy anything out of this guide into Dovetail verify there are no extra characters or spaces in the field.
+Syntax is highlighted in code blocks throughout this guide.
+You can hover over a code block and a copy icon will appear in the upper right corner.
+Whenever you copy something from this guide into Dovetail, make sure there are no extra characters or spaces in the field.

 Example: Hover over me!